Problem · Swiss discretion vs US visibility

 Verticals carrying the pattern.

 • Biotech.
-Zurich and Basel-adjacent biotech principals carrying pipeline assets, IP, and Swiss-academic credibility into US commercialisation.
+Zurich and Basel-adjacent biotech owners carrying pipeline assets, IP, and Swiss-academic credibility into US commercialisation.
 US KOLs, US payers, US commercial partners, and US biotech investors filter on US clinical references and US commercial proof.
 The Swiss academic register does not translate.
 The commercial claim must be placed in front of the academic trust.

 • Industrials.
 Swiss industrial groups entering US procurement and US plant acquisitions.
-The home-market posture reads as process depth to Swiss counterparties and as engineering avoidance of the commercial claim to US procurement officers.
+The home-market posture lands as process depth to Swiss counterparties and as engineering avoidance of the commercial claim to US procurement officers.
 The US commercial outcome must be named on the first frame with process depth held as supporting evidence below.

 • Engineering-commercial translation.
-Engineer-led Zurich firms whose product works and whose home-market story holds, and whose US materials read as technical specification rather than commercial positioning.
+Engineer-led Zurich firms whose product works and whose home-market story holds, and whose US materials land as technical specification rather than commercial positioning.
 The specification does the work the positioning should do.
 The fix is architectural, not tonal.

 • Family-office-backed holdings.
 Zurich single family offices and multi-generational capital structures with US-bound portfolio companies.
 The holding brand carries the Swiss discretion register.
 The operating brand inherits the opacity.
-US intermediaries read the holding and operating brands together and back out when neither offers a US category anchor.
+US intermediaries evaluate the holding and operating brands together and back out when neither offers a US category anchor.

 What the fix actually looks like.